 Prepare what you’re going to say

 There are no officially recorded saining methods but we can make conjecture.
 When you’re clearing a room, you’re going to want to first spread the smoke around yourself first to cleanse and ‘clear’ yourself.
 Next, walk to each area and fan the smoke in quick short fanning movements to break up blocked or stagnant energy.
 Then, directly after, fan in long and flowing movements to smooth out the energy, creating a calming and balanced flow.
 Once you have fumigated the entire room and each corner, open the windows and doors to let the negative energy escape.
-You may want to move in a clockwise direction around the room as it was typically perceived as bad luck to move counter clockwise during any ritual.
+This aspect specifically of letting the entire house fill up until people could hardly stand it, before opening the windows has been recorded throughout old folklore.
+You would typically want to move in a clockwise direction around the room as it was of course perceived as bad luck to move counter clockwise during any ritual.
 Saining done on a particular person or animal are very personalized but again, may have been done moving clockwise around the body, placing particular emphasis on an area that needs healing and repeating a prayer.

 Note about the first image: Photograph taken in the UK in approximately 1890 and simply entitled ‘Druid family’.